 When interviewing a prospective tutor, parents should ask about the tutor's skills and experience, and find out if the tutor truly enjoys teaching.
 When the tutor feels enthusiastic about the subject, and communicates well, the student has an opportunity to learn to enjoy the subject too.
 I recommend for parents to observe the first lesson to see the tutor's skills in action, and watch/listen carefully to future lessons when possible, to make sure the tutor has an encouraging, supportive attitude at all times.
 (Tutors should welcome and respond positively to the child's questions, and NEVER make the child feel "stupid," no matter what.)
 It is most important to have a safe and quiet place for studying, without distractions.
 I like to find a quiet table at a library, and work with students there.
 I welcome suggestions from parents, and I am always looking for ways to improve my teaching skills.

 So, you have this big test coming up, it could be the ACT, SAT, MAP, End of Course Exams, or just a final and you are getting a little freaked out.
 Well, don't be.
 Here are some tips and tricks to taking a multiple choice test that work for any subject.
 Just realize that these tips and trick are not hard and fast rules, but just tips and tricks.
-Multiple Choice Test Taking Tips: - Read the question before you look at the answer. - Come up with the answer in your head before looking at the possible answers, this way the choices given on the test won't throw you off or trick you. - Eliminate answers you know aren't right. - Read all the choices before choosing your answer. - If there is no guessing penalty, always take an educated guess and select an answer. - Don't keep on changing your answer; usually your first choice is the right one, unless you misread the question. - In "All of the above" and "None of the above" choices, if you are certain one... read more
+Multiple Choice Test Taking Tips: - Read the question before you look at the answer. - Come up with the answer in your head before looking at the possible answers, this way the choices given on the test won't throw you off or trick you. - Eliminate answers you know aren't right. - Read all the choices before choosing your answer. - If there is no guessing penalty, always take an educated guess and select an answer. - Don't keep on changing your answer; usually your first choice is the right one, unless you misread the question. - In "All of the above" and "None of the above" choices, if... read more

 Congratulations on making it this far!
 The first step to becoming a better student is realizing the need for help.
 Some students believe that because they ask for help that they are dumb or not as good as everyone else.
 In fact, the complete opposite is true!
 Admitting that you need help with a subject is the smartest thing you could do, and it will set you on a better academic path.
 I myself went to tutoring in high school, and I finished high school with a 4.0!
 Sometimes a little one on one time with somebody that can put the lesson into terms you can understand can really make a difference in your grades.
 Tutoring is meant to be helpful and challenging to the student, because a tutor's entire goal is to see you succeed academically.
 I tutor because I love seeing the look on a child's face after they have turned their grades around.
 I love building confidence in students and helping them reach their academic potential!
 With that being said, I am extremely excited for this... read more